Golden Globe-winner Katherine Helmond, known for 'Who's the Boss?', dead at 89

 "She was the love of my life.
-We spent 57 beautiful, wonderful, loving years together, which I will treasure forever," her husband of 57 years, David Christian, said in a statement.
+We spent 57 beautiful, wonderful, loving years together, which I will treasure forever," her husband, David Christian, said in a statement.
 "I've been with Katherine since I was 19 years old.
 The night she died, I saw that the moon was exactly half-full, just as I am now... half of what I've been my entire adult life."

 Helmond died Saturday of complications from Alzheimer's in her Los Angeles residence, according to Manfred Westphal, chief marketing and communications officer for APA.